makersacademy/airport_challenge/README.md

 I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport
 ```

-* start with airport.take_off(plane) in IRB - undefined method error - unit test - also error so define method as before - passes (2,0)
+Here my approach was to:

+* start with a feature test in IRB, where "airport.take_off(plane)" raised an "undefined method error" as expected

+* write a simple unit test expecting Airport objects to respond to a take_off method with (plane) as a parameter - this also gave an error so I defined a method in the Airport class

-* need to see plane no longer at airport - IRB up to airport.take_off(plane) returns nil - then airport.plane - undefined method 'plane'
+* write another basic unit test expecting Airport objects to respond to a 'plane' method in order to see a plane and ensure it was no longer at an airport - this failed

-* unit test expected to respond to plane (dealing with just the one for now) - fail

-* define plane method in Airport, now pass (3,0) in Rspec but returns nil in IRB, as does airport.land(plane) and take_off too
+* create an empty plane method in my Airport class in order to pass RSpec tests

-* unit test describe '#land' method, making a new plane instance in it and expecting landing it to equal plane - this fails Rspec it returns nil instead of new plane created, so just add 'plane' to land method - this now passes but in IRB airport.plane still returns nil
+* describe my land method in a unit test, creating a new plane object inside it and expecting landing it to equal 'plane' - this failed in Rspec, returning nil instead of the new plane object, so I added 'plane' inside my land method to get it to pass (although it still returns nil in IRB)

-* focus back on take_off as per US - got distracted! - unit test describing take_off method expecting it to eq 'The plane has left the airport' string - fails, gets nil, so add that string to the method - passes (5,0) RSpec and works in IRB too
+* return focus to my take_off method as per the user story - I got a bit sidetracked! - and write a unit test describing the take_off method, expecting it to eq a string saying 'The plane has left the airport' - this fails, getting nil, so I insert that string in the method which makes it pass RSpec and work in IRB

-* occurred I might want to change the take off message so make it a constant in class and test - this passes
+* change the take_off message to a constant in case I wanted to change it later

 ```
 As an air traffic controller